Why Most Woodworkers Need a Planer First (and Why a Jointer Can Wait)

 What Does a Jointer Do?

-Before we go on, we should talk about the three surfaces of a board: face, edge, and end.
+Before we get into how it works, it helps to quickly look at the three surfaces of a board: face, edge, and end.

-The end is the surface of the board where the pores are exposed.
-The pores are like drinking straws used to bring water from the roots to the rest of the tree.
+The end is where the wood’s pores are exposed.
+These pores act like little drinking straws that once carried water up the tree. - Edge

-The edge of a board is the long, narrow side perpendicular to the board’s end.
+The edge is the long, narrow side that runs perpendicular to the end.

-After the face has been flattened, an adjacent edge may be squared.
-To produce a straight edge perpendicular to the face, the flat side is placed against the jointer’s fence, which guides the board past the cutter head.
+Once the face is flattened, you can square an adjacent edge.
+To get a straight edge that’s perfectly perpendicular to the face, place the newly flattened side against the jointer’s fence.
+The fence keeps the board aligned as you guide it past the cutter head.

-To square the opposite edge, the board is placed on the table saw with the flat face against the table and the squared edge against the fence.
-The board is passed through the blade to create edges that are parallel.
+For the opposite edge, put the board on the table saw with the flat face against the table and the squared edge against the fence.
+Sending it through the blade gives you two edges that are straight and parallel.

 Why is it Important to Flatten Faces and Square Edges?